 There are a few things to keep in mind when purchasing an annuity.
 First, you need to decide what type of annuity purchase you want.
 There are two basic types: fixed and variable annuities.
-With fixed annuities, you know exactly how much lifetime income you will receive each month for the rest of your life.
+With fixed annuities, you know precisely how much lifetime income you will receive each month for the rest of your life.
 A variable annuity, on the other hand, does not provide a guaranteed income stream.
 Instead, your annuity payments will fluctuate based on the performance of the underlying investment.

 Next, you need to choose an insurance company.
 Again, it is vital to select a company that is financially sound and has a good reputation.
 You can check the ratings of different companies by contacting independent rating organizations such as Standard & Poors or Moody’s.

 Finally, deciding how you want to receive income payments would be best.
-You can choose to receive them all at once (lump sum) or spread them out over time (annuitize).
+You can receive them all at once (lump sum) or spread them out over time (annuitize).
 If you choose to annuitize, you will need to decide how long you want annuity payments to last – for example, ten years, 20 years, or for life.
 Once you have considered all these factors, you will be ready to purchase an annuity that best meets your needs.